Riding on Paris carousels is wondrous – for kids and adults alike.

 We were delighted to discover a fantastic menagerie of creatures.
 Extinct animals on the carousel include the dodo, which died out in Mauritius in the 17th century, and the thylacine, better known as the Tasmanian tiger, which hasn’t been seen since the 1930s.

 The dinosaur era is represented by the iconic triceratops, a massive three-horned herbivore.
 There are also more recent extinct animals, such as the sivatherium, which resembled a giraffe and died out around ten thousand years ago.
-Our Little man was also very taken with the aepyornis, an enormous bird that reminded us of the cassowary in Australia.
+Our Little Man was also very taken with the aepyornis, an enormous bird that reminded us of the southern cassowary in Australia.

 Location: Jardin des Plantes, 75005 Paris, rue Buffon entrance